 Motives are well connected to graphical techniques in quantum field theory.
 In motivic quantum gravity we consider categorical axioms, starting with the ribbon category of the Fibonacci anyon.
 Quantum logic dictates that the cardinality of a classical set is replaced by the dimension of a space.
-In this note we look at the geometry underlying Fibonacci numbers and apply it to the algebra of multiple zeta values.
+In this note we look at the geometry underlying Fibonacci numbers and apply it to the algebra of multiple zeta values and cyclic particle braids.